LeeCampbell/IntroToRx/content/02_KeyTypes.md

  Our `GoUntilStopped.Stop` method needs to wait for `OnNext` to return before calling `OnCompleted`.
 But notice that the `OnNext` method can't return until our `Stop` method returns.
 We've managed to create a deadlock with single-threaded code!

 In this case it's not all that hard to fix: we could modify `Stop` so it just sets the `running` field to `false`, and then move the call to `OnComplete` into the `Go` method, after the `for` loop.
 But more generally this can be a hard problem to fix, and it's one of the reasons for using the `System.Reactive` library instead of just attempting to implement `IObservable<T>` and `IObserver<T>` directly.
 Rx has general purpose mechanisms for solving exactly this kind of problem.
-(We'll see these when we look at [Scheduling](15_SchedulingAndThreading.md).)
+(We'll see these when we look at [Scheduling](11_SchedulingAndThreading.md).)
 Moreover, all of the implementations Rx provides take advantage of these mechanisms for you.
 If you're using Rx by composing its built-in operators in a declarative way, you never have to think about these rules, because all of Rx's operators obey the rules.

-So as long as you're using Rx to build the observable sources you need, you get to depend on these rules in your callbacks that receive the events, but it's mostly Rx's problem to keep to the rules.
+So as long as you're using Rx to build the observable sources you need, you get to depend on these rules in your callbacks that receive the events, and it's mostly Rx's problem to keep to the rules.
 So the main effect of these rules is that it makes life simpler for code that consumes events.

 These rules are sometimes expressed as a _grammar_.
 For example, consider this regular expression: